xplenty/xplenty-api-doc-v2/README.md

 An Xplenty **schedule** executes packages periodically starting at a specified date and time.
 The packages will be executed as scheduled, using an existing cluster that fits the scheduled cluster size or if one doesn't exist, a cluster will be provisioned automatically with the number of specified nodes.
 By default, the cluster is taken down as soon as package execution is completed.

+### Delivery

+An Xplenty **delivery** is a blueprint for a set of resources which automates the task of delivering data from one place to another.

 ### Account and User
 An Xplenty **account** represents a related group (usually a company) of Xplenty **users**.
 An account is created when the user signs up to use the Xplenty service.
 An API key is generated for the user, which must be supplied when calling the Xplenty API.